Viktor286/js-types-kit/readme.md

 ### Installation
 _ES6 used_

-Web-page: Copy 'dist/js-types-kit.min.js' in your js directory and include script into page.
+Web-page: Copy 'dist/js-types-kit.min.js' in your .js directory and include script into page.
 It will set a global variable 'type' to provide access to working methods globally.
 ```javascript
 <script src="js-types-kit.min.js"></script>
 ```

-Node: npm i js-types-kit -DE
+Node: npm install js-types-kit
 ```javascript
 const type = require("../dist/js-types-kit");
 ```